rehierl/metalsmith-menu/readme.md

   //  node1.keyArray[i] can be compared with node2.keyArray[i],
   //  which will only happen if (node1.parent === node2.parent)
   //  and for (i === node1.parent.level).
+  //- comparison will when sorting the children of a node and
+  //  using the '<' and '>' operators
   //- if key is a string you would probably use
   //  array = key.split(options.menuKeySep)
   var array = transform(key);